Skip to content

 This last bit means that you can work with X509 Certificates, public keys, CSRs and arbitrary ASN.1 structures on iOS.

-The very first bit means that you can verify signatures on the JVM, Android and on iOS.
+The very first bit means that you can create and verify signatures on the JVM, Android and on iOS.

 This library was built for Kotlin Multiplatform.
 Currently, it targets the JVM, Android and iOS.